Drone in yellow cedar with burned patterning

 Blocks and Artwork

-About four years ago I was asked to make a flute with a Robin as a totem, or power animal, on the flute block.
+Back in 2009 I was asked to make a flute with a Robin as a totem, or power animal, on the flute block.
 Not having done such a thing before, but being aware that many flutemakers could produce the most magical creatures as totems on the block, I felt obliged to have a go.
 This was the start of a huge learning curve; carving a block from pictures or the real thing (what I call life-carving) was something I found to be a slow process....the art of carving wood is a long way from the art of making a good sounding flute!
 I will not tell you how long it took me to carve that first totem...but it was a long time, and there was plenty of wood going to the fire along the way.
 Since then, the people that the Universe has brought to my door have also brought with them a near constant series of requests for seemingly ever more complicated and challenging totems.
-Of course, I realise that this is the way the Universe is helping me learn.
+Of course, I realise that this is the way the Universe is helping me learn and re-wire my brain.
 And while life-carving is still, for me, a slow process, often involving a lot of research and image-hunting even before the carving, it has taken me from thinking "I can't do that" to the point of realising that I can.
 It has also made me see that such blocks are an integral part of the flute; the Spirit of the animals I create very rapidly becomes entwined in the overall Spirit of the flute for which it has been created, and augments the link to the player's Energy.
+And there in comes a major point...
+I have been asked to carve all sorts of blocks, some of which you can see below.
+However, I have reached the point now where there are some blocks that I will not carve... more specifically those power animals or symbols whose energies do not complement the flute.
+For this reason alone I now prefer to discuss a block carving before agreeing to do it.
+I must also make customers aware that a carved block will lengthen the time taken to complete their flute as they usually take longer to make than the flute body!
 Of course, not everyone feels the need for a carved block, and I still make many flutes with simple stylized blocks.
-But for those that want them, I am now at the stage of never saying "no"!
-That said, I would stress that the quality of the sound of the flute is still paramount to me.

 BLOCKS & ART